 Accommodation and living costs are not included in our fees.

 Sources of financial support

 If you receive funding from Student Finance you may be eligible to apply for additional benefits.
 Details can be obtained by visiting: www.gov.uk

 Scholarships and additional funding

-As an undergraduate student at Digital Institute London, you may be eligible for additional financial support through one of our scholarships and bursaries.
+As an undergraduate student at Staffordshire University London, you may be eligible for additional financial support through one of our scholarships and bursaries.
 You can visit our funding page to find out more and check your eligibility.

 The course has been so amazing at inspiring me.
 In my first semester I have created a society around our course, helped at esports taster events at the Uni, met industry professionals, been invited to London for meetings and just genuinely been involved in as many things esports related as I can.

-If you are offered a place at Staffordshire University, your offer will be subject to our rules, regulations and enrolment conditions, which may vary from time to time.
+If you are offered a place at Staffordshire University London, your offer will be subject to our rules, regulations and enrolment conditions, which may vary from time to time.

 Are you interested in studying at Digital Institute London?
 Apply today and take the first step to a career in technology.

 Contact us with any questions you have and we’ll get back to you as soon as possible.